-Prerequisite: Advanced Two-Dimensional Art IV to the creation of portfolio quality works.
+Prerequisite: Advanced Two-Dimensional Art IV Students taking Advanced Two-Dimensional Art V engage in sequential learning experiences that encompass art history, art criticism, aesthetics and production, and lead to the creation of portfolio quality works.
 Students will examine their previous artwork and determine areas of strength and weakness in an effort to focus upon areas in need of development for the completion of their portfolio.
 Students will respond to their personal questions about the nature of art and their own ideas and definitions in relation to the art community in general.
 Students will continue to explore ways to communicate ideas through their own artwork.
 Drawing skills will be developed as an important part of the designing process and each student will keep a personal sketch book.